Eyeballs

 Remember THIS?!?!

-Of course you do; it’s in all the Adventure comparisons!
-What is it doing in all the Adventure comparisons, roughly halfway down and corresponding to the point in the episode where the eyecatch is in the original?
+Of course you do; it’s in most of the Adventure comparisons!
+What is it doing in most of the Adventure comparisons, roughly halfway down and corresponding to the point in the episode where the eyecatch is in the original?
 I’m glad you asked!

-The eyecatch banners are there so you can give your eyes a break from reading, and you have a marker to know where you left off.
+The short version: The eyecatch banners are there as a visual cue/reminder to give your eyes a break from reading, and it provides a marker for where you left off.

 The long version: